 You must be able to discern the voice or the promptings of the Holy Spirit.
 You must be sensitive to His leading in your heart.
 That is how you stay connected to heaven

 That kind of discernment and sensitivity can be cultivated in several ways.

-#1 – Pray Daily (both in your own language and in other tongues) and meditate on the written Word of God.
+#1 – To stay connected to heaven, you have to Pray Daily (both in your own language and in other tongues) and meditate on the written Word of God.

 The more familiar you are with God’s voice as it comes through the written Word, the more easily you will be able to recognize His voice in your own heart.
 Through the written Word, your mind becomes renewed to accept God’s way as the right way.

-Another major key to developing and maintaining spiritual sensitivity is to stay connected to the realm of the spirit throughout the day.
+Another major key to staying connected to heaven is to stay connected to the realm of the spirit throughout the day.
 Don’t just have your daily time in prayer and the Word and then forget about God.
 Stay tuned in to Him.
 Give Him praise.
 Consult with Him about things that come up.
 Pray in tongues on and off throughout the day.
 Carry a pocket New Testament with you or download a Bible app on your phone, and take a “Word break” instead of a coffee break.